-The K-factor capital requirements are essentially a mixture of activity- and exposure-based requirements.
-K-factors applies to an individual investment firm will depend on the MiFID investment services and activities it undertakes.
+The K-factors capital requirement is essentially a mixture of activity- and exposure-based requirements.
+The K-factors which apply to an individual investment firm will depend on the MiFID investment services and activities it undertakes.
 Capital requirement from applying K-factors formula is the sum of Risk to Client ('RtC'), Risk to Market ('RtM') and Risk to Firm ('RtF').

-Further to the above and since the Company is Class 2 IF which is authorized to provide the investment service of Dealing on Own Account, all RtC, RtM and RtF proxies are applicable for the Company.
+Further to the above and since the Company is a Class 2 IF which is authorized to provide the investment service of Dealing on Own Account, all RtC, RtM and RtF proxies are applicable for the Company.